roksanajand/Statistical-Modeling-in-Earth-Sciences-in-R/README.md

 ### Variable Selection and Correlation Analysis for Rainfall Prediction
 This task focuses on refining the dataset for predictive modeling of average annual rainfall by filtering variables with a correlation coefficient |r| ≥ 0.5 relative to the target variable (MEAN.ANNUAL.RAINFALL).
 Variables meeting the threshold are selected for further analysis.
 A pairwise scatter plot matrix is then generated using the ggpairs() function to visually explore relationships among the selected variables, providing insights into potential predictors for the regression model.

+## Exercise 7

+### Baseline Model for Annual Rainfall Prediction
+A baseline model was created to predict mean annual rainfall without any explanatory variables.
+It predicts the same average value for all observations.
+The Root Mean Square Error (RMSE) for the training set was calculated as 237.87, and for the testing set as 216.24.

+### Linear Regression Model Using Correlation
+A linear regression model was created using the variable with the highest Pearson correlation (approximately 0.76) relative to mean annual rainfall.
+The RMSE for this model was 154.72 on the training set and 289.46 on the testing set.

+### Linear Regression Model Using Maximum Rainfall
+A linear regression model was built using `MAX.RAINFALL` as the explanatory variable.
+The RMSE for this model was 112.22 on the training set and 133.90 on the testing set.

+### Multiple Linear Regression Model
+A multiple linear regression model was constructed using `ALTITUDE`, `MAX.RAINFALL`, and `MEAN.ANNUAL.AIR.TEMP` as explanatory variables.
+The R² value was 0.795, indicating that 79.5% of the variance in mean annual rainfall was explained by the model.
+The RMSE for this model was 107.61 on the training set and 130.76 on the testing set.

+## RMSE Comparison Across Models
+An RMSE comparison was visualized for all models across training and testing sets.
+The multiple regression model performed the best, achieving the lowest RMSE values in both training and testing datasets.